-If your creative only looks good in one of Facebook's placements, you could be missing out on reaching your prospective customers on the others.
-Thankfully, Facebook now allows you to customize your creative for multiple placements making your ad spend go further.
-Not having custom creative for multiple types of ad campaigns can make it much more difficult for scaling Facebook ads.
+If your creative only looks good in one of Facebook’s placements, you could be missing out on reaching your prospective customers on the others.
+Thankfully, Facebook now allows you to customize your creative for multiple placements.

-When creating an ad campaign, you are now given the option to “Select all placements that support asset customization” at the ad set level.
+When creating a campaign, you are now given the option to “Select all placements that support asset customization” at the ad set level.

 At the Ad Creation step you will be able to specify the Facebook page and Instagram account you want your ad to run from.
 It’s important to run your Instagram ad from an active Instagram account so that your ad appears even more native to the platform.

 If you’re running a single image on Facebook that's the standard 1:9 ratio and it's performing well, you'll want to also create a 1:1 version of that image that's optimized for Instagram.
 At the ad set level Facebook allows you to upload different versions of your image for different placements.